 Statement of funds

-As an EU national, you are not required to be employed within Croatia.
-You only need to show that you have enough funds to support yourself.
-There are two options for how to cover this requirement:
+As an EU/EEA national, you are not required to be employed within Croatia.
+You may only need to show that you have enough funds to support yourself.

 Here are the current minimums for what you need to show you have to support yourself depending on your situation.

 If showing funds on a bank account, you can use a Croatian bank account or a foreign bank account in most cases.
 Some MUP offices will only let you show the funds on a Croatian bank account.

 For more information on setting up a Croatian bank account, read this post.